Nenye-anne/Netflix_SQL_PROJECT/README.md

 - Analyze the distribution of content types (movies vs TV shows).
 - Identify the most common ratings for movies and TV shows.
 - List and analyze content based on release years, countries, and durations.
-- Explore and categorize content based on specific criteria and keywords.

 ## Dataset